Robin Herford | Director

 Robin read Philosophy and English at St Andrews University and trained as an actor at the Bristol Old Vic Theatre School.

 Much of his early career was involved with Alan Ayckbourn and the Stephen Joseph Theatre in Scarborough.
-Joining the company in 1976 as an actor, he was appointed Associate Director in 1979, and Artistic Director from 1986 to 1988.
-Robin has appeared in the original production of more Ayckbourn plays than any other actor, from Ten Times Table in 1977 to Henceforward… in 1987, and including the monster 16-play, two-hander Intimate Exchanges.
-He came to London with Season’s Greetings and Suburban Strains (Roundhouse), Intimate Exchanges (Greenwich and Ambassadors) and Henceforward… (Vaudeville).
+Joining the company in 1976 as an actor, he was appointed Associate Director in 1979 and was Artistic Director from 1986 to 1988.
+Robin has appeared in the original production of more Ayckbourn plays than any other actor, from TEN TIMES TABLE in 1977 to HENCEFORWARD… in 1987, and including the monster 16-play two-hander INTIMATE EXCHANGES.
+He came to London with SEASON’S GREETINGS and SUBURBAN STRAINS (Roundhouse), INTIMATE EXCHANGES (Ambassadors) and HENCEFORWARD… (Vaudeville).

-While Artistic Director at Scarborough, he commissioned and directed Stephen Mallatratt’s phenomenally successful adaptation of The Woman in Black, which has been running here in the West End for seventeen years, and has completed nine national tours.
-In 1993, Robin travelled to Tokyo to direct the Japanese language premiere and in 1995, to Connecticut to direct the American premiere.
+While Artistic Director at Scarborough, he commissioned and directed Stephen Mallatratt’s phenomenally successful adaptation of THE WOMAN IN BLACK, which has been running in the West End for 25 years, and has completed 12 national tours.
+He always personally directs every recast, and has also directed productions of the play abroad: in Tokyo (in Japanese!), America, India, Singapore, Hong Kong, Australia and New Zealand.